 What is Tonjiru (Butajiru)?

 Tonjiru (豚汁) is a type of miso soup made with pork and vegetables.
 Root vegetables are often used to make the dish nutritious and filling, and miso paste is predominately used for seasoning and flavor.
-The name is made up of the characters 豚 which means "pork" and 汁 which means "soup".
-In some regions, this dish is also known as "butajiru" but I'll explain more about that later.

 Tonjiru is a favorite dish in many Japanese homes.
 What makes it so loved?
-It's all about the broth, which pulls in the flavors of all the ingredients.
-The unique taste and texture of soft pork belly set it apart from other meats like chicken or beef and gives the soup a special flavor.
+It’s all about the broth, which pulls in the flavors of all the ingredients.
+The unique taste and texture of soft pork belly set it apart from other meats like chicken or beef and give the soup a special flavor.

 Imagine enjoying a hot bowl of pork miso soup on a cold day.
 It's the best treat you could ask for.
 I remember back in junior high, we had this rather strange event where all the students would run a city marathon from midnight until morning right in the middle of winter.
 Waking up that early for a school event was a pain, but the reward at the end was worth it: a delicious bowl of tonjiru.
 It tasted exceptional after the chilly run.

-The key elements in tonjiru are dashi broth, miso paste, pork, and vegetables.
-Let's look at each element in detail.
+The key elements in Tonjiru are dashi broth, miso paste, pork, and vegetables.
+Let’s look at each element in detail.

 Dashi Broth

-At the heart of a flavorful tonjiru is its dashi base.
+At the heart of a flavorful Tonjiru is its dashi base.
 Dashi broth, a vital Japanese stock, can be made from a few different core ingredients.
 Some of these include:

 - Kombu dashi: Made from dried kelp.